karlo292/lightweight-blog/README.md

 To edit or delete a post, click on the post title and then click the "Edit" or "Delete" button.
 You must be the admin to perform these actions.

+<h1>How to contribute</h1>

+If you want to contribute to this project make a useful feature and make a push request.

 <h1>Credits</h1>

 This application was created by karlo292 (https://github.com/karlo292).
 It is licensed under the MIT license.